thomasballinger/posts/2016-07-14-rich-terminal-applications-2.markdown

 Single resizes of any kind aren't so bad, and the result of any number of consecutive height changes is predictable.

-Resize behaviors have dramatic (history rewrapping) and subtle (which lines are shown or hidden when changing height) differences in different terminal emulators, so querying the cursor position after resize is useful for checking to see how content has been moved around.
+Resize behaviors have both dramatic (history rewrapping) and subtle (which lines are shown or hidden when changing height) differences in different terminal emulators, so querying the cursor position after resize is useful for checking to see how content has been moved around.